mariam-2324/GeminiVoiceAgent/README.md

-# 🚀 Flask Gemini Voice Chatbot: Your Single-File AI Voice Assistant! 🤖🔊
+# 🚀 Flask Gemini Voice Chatbot: My Single-File AI Voice Assistant! 🤖🔊

 ## 📝 Summary
 This is a compact, single-file Flask application that powers a voice-enabled chatbot using Google Gemini AI.
 It serves a minimal HTML/JS frontend for real-time chatting with voice input/output via the Web Speech API.
 The backend handles API calls to Gemini for responses, with safe fallbacks: mock mode for testing without an API key, and robust error handling.
 Perfect for local development or quick deployments!
 Key features include environment-based configuration, dynamic model selection, and browser-based speech synthesis/recognition.
 Run it with `python app.py` and chat away—no extra files needed! 🌟